AC Bonifacio

+In 2024, Bonifacio made her musical theater debut as Marcy Park in the Philippine adaptation of The 25th Annual Putnam County Spelling Bee.
+She received critical acclaim for her performance.

+Early life and education

-Bonifacio was born and raised in Vancouver, British Columbia, Canada.
+Andree Camille Bonifacio was born and raised in Vancouver, British Columbia, Canada.
 AC went to Queensborough Middle School in New Westminster, British Columbia.
 She is a Hall of Famer in Los Angeles, California.

 Career

 2013–2015: Lucky Aces and Ellen DeGeneres Show Guesting

 Bonifacio, along with Lucky Ancheta, formed the dancing tandem Lucky Aces in 2012 and started making YouTube videos.
 They also competed in various local and international dance contests.
 They became popular when their YouTube videos went viral on Vine.
-In 2015, they were invited to perform on The Ellen DeGeneres Show and were given chance to perform with Ariana Grande at Grande's Vancouver, British Columbia show in April 2015.
+In 2015, they were invited to perform on The Ellen DeGeneres Show and were given a chance to perform with Ariana Grande at Grande's Vancouver, British Columbia show in April 2015.

 2016–present: Dance Kids and Your Face Sounds Familiar

 In November 2015, Lucky Aces joined ABS-CBN's reality dance competition show Dance Kids.
 The show ended on February 7, 2016, announcing Lucky Aces as the grand winner, the duo received two million pesos in cash, a house and lot, a family vacation, three hundred thousand pesos worth of shopping spree, and a management contract from Star Magic.